adamisom/collab-canvas/docs/prd.md

 - Click/drag to create new rectangles
 - Click to select a rectangle
 - Drag to move selected rectangles
+- Show selection state (visual indicator)
+- No constraints on rectangle size (any size within canvas bounds)

 **Out of Scope:**
 - Multiple shape types (circles, text)